RAM92/grafana-mui-5-panel-issue/README.md

 This repo demonstrates a bug...

-- The panel in this repo includes a reference to the `Button` component in MUI-5.
+- The panel in this repo includes a reference to the `Button` component in MUI-5 - see SimplePanel.tsx
 - When installed to an instance of grafana, the panel fails to load.
 - Changing it to use Material-UI 4 - the old version - fixes the issue.
+To do this, change `@mui/material` to `@material-ui/core`
 - The plugin also works fine if the `Button` is completely removed

 ---